How to Get Recruiters to Notice Your LinkedIn Profile

-Throughout your Assessor career you have probably been racking up your skills and working on adding to your CPD record.
-From attending seminars to learn new skills and volunteering to achieving Assessor qualifications.
+Throughout your Assessor career, you have probably been racking up your skills and working on adding to your CPD record.
+From attending seminars to learn new skills and volunteering to achieve Assessor qualifications.
 Traditionally, all of these hard-earned experiences would be stored in a paper filing system but having these all printed out is no longer useful.
 We live in a digital era, and with most recruiters using websites to advertise their vacancies, it is time to create your own digital portfolio.

 All About LinkedIn